h35514n/agent_forge/README.md

 # AgentForge

-> A patch-generation and evaluation platform for the mini-swe-bench coding agent

 AgentForge is a patch-generation and evaluation platform for studying how tool design affects the performance of coding agents.
 Using mini-SWE-agent with Gemini 2.5 Flash, the project evaluates a suite of higher-level code-navigation, editing, and testing tools against a 40-instance SWE-bench Verified subset and a separate set of open GitHub issues.
 The refined tool suite increased the SWE-bench resolution rate from 41.7% to 56.8%, a 36% relative improvement, while intermediate regressions demonstrated that adding more capable tools can reduce performance when their interfaces introduce new failure modes.

+See [report.pdf](./report.pdf) for the rendered $\LaTeX$ of this writeup.

 ## Evaluation: SWE-bench `verified-40`

 ## Experimental Setup
-The end-to-end pipeline runs `mini-extra swebench` against all 40 instances in the `verified-40` subset, writing per-instance trajectory files and a consolidated `preds.json` to subdirectories of `<project-root>/deliverables_final`.
+The end-to-end pipeline runs `mini-extra swebench` against all 40 instances in the `verified-40` subset, writing per-instance trajectory files and a consolidated `preds.json` to subdirectories of `verified_40*`.

 The SWE-bench harness (`swebench.harness.run_evaluation`) then evaluates each patch against the ground-truth test suite in a containerized environment using the same Docker image used for generation, producing `vertex_ai__gemini-2.5-flash.eval.json`.